Lkhadir/PeopleBook/README.md

 # Social-Network

-this is an small social media application which is made in an academic project with the coloboration of 4 friends :
+this is an small social media application which is made in an academic project by the collaboration of 4 friends :
 - LKHADIR mostapha
 - CHANA Salma
 - ECHHAD Mehdi